mullican/rails/guides/source/security.md

 ### Session IDs

+WARNING: _The integrity of a user's identity depends on the absolute secrecy of session IDs._

 Sessions are maintained by including an ID with each request, which is usually done with cookies.
 Considering that one of the major use cases for sessions is keeping track of logged-in users, the security of this ID is very important.
 It must be absolutely unpredictable and undiscoverable by anyone other than the intended end user.
 Otherwise, the following attacks are possible:

 - **Session Prediction:** The attacker gains access to another user's session by predicting the value of the ID
-- **Session Fixation:** The attacker is able to induce a particular user to start a session using a specific ID
+- **Session Fixation:** The attacker is able to induce a particular user to authenticate a session using a specific ID
 - **Session Hijacking:** The attacker is able to discover the session ID assigned to a given user

 In every case, the end result is that the attacker is able to use the session ID with his own requests to impersonate a valid user.
 From the application's perspective, a user's identity rests entirely in the session ID.
 Anyone who presents the ID to the application will be treated as that user.

 ### Session Prediction

+WARNING: _Do not attempt to generate session IDs except through the built-in methods._

 In current versions of Rails, session IDs are generated using Ruby's `SecureRandom` library.
 In most systems, this should provide adequate protection against prediction.

-WARNING: _Do not attempt to generate session IDs through some other means without a very good reason.
-They must be cryptographically unpredictable._

 ### Session Fixation